Tony Judt: Postwar

 In the years after the publication of Past Imperfect, Judt turned his attention to wider issues of European history.
-He spent the 1980s and much of the 1990s at Emory, Oxford, Stanford, and Vienna, where he taught political theory, learned Czech and became friendly with a number of east European intellectuals.
-Erich Maria Remarque's widow, actress Paulette Goddard, bequeathed her fortune to NYU, enabling the Institute of European Studies bearing Remarque's name to come into being under Judt's direction.
+He spent the 1980s and much of the 1990s at Emory, Oxford, Stanford, and Vienna, where he taught political theory, learnt Czech and became friendly with a number of Eastern European intellectuals.
+Erich Maria Remarque's widow, the actress Paulette Goddard, bequeathed her fortune to NYU, enabling the Institute of European Studies bearing Remarque's name to come into being under Judt's direction.

 Judt's first broader book of this period—the result of a speech delivered at the Johns Hopkins-SAIS Bologna Center in 1995—was A Grand Illusion?
 In this extended essay, he dealt directly with the European Union and its prospects, which, in his view, were quite bleak.
 According to Judt, Europe's sense of its divisions had long been one of the "defining obsessions of its inhabitants".
 The benefits of European unity, he argued, were unevenly distributed and the regions that EU policy favoured came to have more in common with each other than with their neighbours in the same state.
 The Baden-Württemberg region in southwestern Germany, the Rhône-Alpes region of France, Lombardy and Catalonia were invoked as examples of disproportionately rich "super-regions".
 Another division, Judt claimed, could be seen in the Schengen Agreement.
 Nothing more than a "highest common factor of discriminatory political arithmetic", the Schengen Agreement made Eastern European countries into barrier states designed to keep undesirable immigrants at bay.
-Similar dangers existed in eastern Europe, where former critics of Soviet universalism deftly recycled themselves into anti-European, nationalist agitators.
+Similar dangers existed in Eastern Europe, where former critics of Soviet universalism deftly recycled themselves into anti-European, nationalist agitators.

 These problems, Judt wrote, could find resolution only in increased national intervention.
 States would be called upon to redistribute wealth and preserve the decaying social fabric of the societies they governed.
 This conception of the role of the state was carried over—albeit in slightly different form—into Judt's 2005 book, Postwar: A History of Europe Since 1945.